 The Secretary General shall also organise the upkeep of UIMC archives.

 The Treasurer is the privileged partner of the UIC concerning all financial questions.
 They prepare the annual budget of the UIMC for the Management Committee and the General Assembly as well as an annual financial report for the General Assembly.
 The treasurer and the President are responsible for the administration of the UIMC assets.
+The Management Committee may appoint assistant treasurers if required.

 Article 12